-Modern technologies and innovations continue to make era-defining impacts on the medical treatment and healthcare industry as a whole.
-The impact of mobility, connected gadgets, wearable healthcare devices and a host of other technologies has become so significant and impactful for several years, that any of the most advanced medical facilities equipped with latest gadgets and healthcare practices inspire positive awe when it was compared with healthcare facilities just a decade ago.
+Modern technologies and innovations continue to make era-defining impacts on the medical treatment and healthcare industry.
+The impact of mobility, connected gadgets, wearable healthcare devices, and a host of other technologies had become so significant and impactful for several years that any of the most advanced medical facilities equipped with the latest gadgets and healthcare practices inspired positive awe when it was compared with healthcare facilities just a decade ago.
 Digital technology advancements in healthcare are helping us lead safer, healthier, more productive lives.

-For some time mobile health apps are increasingly being relied upon for crucial purposes like the patient-to-doctor communication.
-Thanks to these health apps, managing healthcare data, monitoring patients, managing electronic medical records and scheduling patient appointments have become easier than ever before.
-The mobility in the healthcare sector has made the most significant contribution with long-ranging impact on the whole sector.
+For some time, mobile health apps are increasingly being relied upon for crucial purposes like patient-to-doctor communication.
+Thanks to these health apps, managing healthcare data, monitoring patients, managing electronic medical records, and scheduling patient appointments have become easier than ever before.
+The mobility in the healthcare sector has made the most significant contribution with a long-ranging impact on the whole sector.

 Where does the Digital Healthcare Market Stand Now?

 If you look back at the overwhelming increase in the development of numerous mHealth apps and fitness apps, you can figure out that the whole of digital healthcare is now experiencing exponential growth thanks to these healthcare apps.
 According to the latest report from IQVIA, there are more than 318,000 health apps.
 The same report also revealed that every day the mHealth app market gets 200 new apps.
 These figures alone show the digital revolution is in the making for the entire healthcare industry.